 Currently, China boasts the fastest high speed train with an average speed of up to 380 km/hr.
 At this speed, one can travel from Shanghai and Beijing (800-mile journey) in less than 5 hours.
 Seats inside the fast speed train are mainly categorized into business, 1st and 2nd classes.
-There is a station in every city where the high speed train operates.

 Pros of travelling around China by high speed train

 - It is convenient (sometimes even more convenient than the airport)

 - Saves plenty of time since it is designed to reduce travel-time